sjohner/azurebootcamp.ch/content/sessions/index.md

 Using Azure, it is easier than ever to build event-driven web applications, for example using Azure Functions and the Azure SignalR service.
 Laurent Bugnion will show you how he implemented such a solution to solve a real-world problem.
 This presentation will dive into a production application called [Timekeeper](http://timekeeper.cloud), that Microsoft uses to run some of its live TV shows such as the Hello World daily show.
 🙂 [LAURENT BUGNION](https://www.linkedin.com/in/lbugnion/) ⚡️ Senior Cloud Developer Advocate @ Microsoft

-### <a name="quarkus"></a> ⭐️ QUARKUS SERVERLESS WITH AZURE FUNCTIONS & ARO AZURE RED HAT OPENSHIFT
+### <a name="aadapp"></a> ⭐️ DEMYSTIFYING AZURE AD APPLICATIONS
-QUARKUS is one of the hottest new open source projects, promising to extend Java's dominance of enterprise software development well into the future of container-based and serverless and enhanced applications.
-At a session, we will give an overview of how you can use it in Azure.
-ARO OpenShift Container Platform is a Hybrid platform, jointly managed by Microsoft and Red on Azure.
-In this presentation, we will give you an overview of what it is and how it works.
+Did you ever wonder what Application Registrations and Enterprise Applications in Azure AD are used for and how they work?
+And what the many settings are used for?
+No worries, these rocket-science-like objects will be discussed and explained in this session by Microsoft Regional Director and Azure MVP Marcel Zehner.
+He will reveal what you wanted to understand for a long time already...
-🙂 [KEVIN LAPAGNA](https://www.linkedin.com/in/kevin-lapagna/) ⚡️ Solution Architect @ Red Hat
+🙂 [MARCEL ZEHNER](https://www.linkedin.com/in/marcelzehner/) ⚡️ Microsoft Cloud Champion @ SoftwareOne | Microsoft Regional Director | Azure MVP
-🙂 [ALEXEY LOUBYANSKY](https://www.linkedin.com/in/aloubyansky/) ⚡️ Quarkus Developer @ Red Hat
+🙂 [MARTIN EHRNST](https://www.linkedin.com/in/martinehrnst/) ⚡️ Lead Architect @ Vipps | Azure MVP

 ### <a name="k8snetworking"></a> ⭐️ PRIVATE NETWORKING WITH KUBERNETES - WHY?
 HOW?
 Based on real-world experiences - Hear about building K8s clusters with secure azure private networking.
 Learn how to overcome challenges around private networking in Azure, how DNS works in such a scenario and what this means to your current and future deployments.
 After the session, we happily deploy some beer to the attendees at the itnetX booth 😉!